Description

 Tried: Treat the ciphertext as a single-byte XOR and try all 256 possible keys with a brute-force loop

-Single-byte XOR brute force assumes one key byte repeats across the entire ciphertext, but this cipher uses a 5-byte rotating key.
-With a 5-byte key, any single candidate byte only decrypts one out of five positions correctly, so the scored output looks like random noise for all 256 guesses and the flag never surfaces.
-You need to know the key length (5) and read the actual key bytes from the data segment.
+A single-byte brute force assumes one key byte repeats across the whole ciphertext, but this cipher rotates a 5-byte key.
+Any single candidate decrypts only one position in five, so all 256 guesses score as noise and the flag never appears.
+You need the key length and the actual key bytes from the data segment.

 Learn more